-159 While both a straight legislative intent analysis and the application of the absurdity doctrine should have resulted in a decision favorable to the defendant, the proper application of other principles also should have done so.
-One such example is the use of "contextual analysis" when interpreting the proper scope of a statute.
+Second, to require this child to register as a sex offender is stupid, as it violates the very purpose of the registry.
+Numerous public databases-both governmental and private-already exist to identify use of "contextual analysis" when interpreting the proper scope of a statute.
 See Gold, supra note 18, at 67-69.
-In other cases, such as the prisoner escaping to avoid being burned in the fire, there may an affirmative defense, such as the doctrine of necessity, which could be used in lieu of the absurdity doctrine.
-Id. at 70.
+In other cases, such as the prisoner escaping to avoid being burned in the fire, there may be an affirmative defense, such as the doctrine of necessity, which could be used in lieu of the absurdity doctrine.
+See id. at 69-70.
 But while affirmative defenses are relevant for trial, as a practical matter they could be difficult to assert in a motion to dismiss.
 Civil practice, however, may permit such an approach when the facts supporting the defense are alleged in the complaint.
 See, e.g., Tamayo v.
 Blagojevich, 526 F.3d 1074, 1086 (7th Cir.
 2008) ("A plaintiff pleads himself out of court when it would be necessary to contradict the complaint in order to prevail on the merits.
-If the plaintiff voluntarily provides unnecessary facts in [the] complaint, the defendant may use those facts to demonstrate that [the plaintiff] is not entitled to relief.").
-For a lengthy discussion of other alternatives to the absurdity doctrine, see Manning, supra note 18, at 2454-85 and Staszewski, supra note 72, at 1055-64.
+If the plaintiff voluntarily provides unnecessary facts in [the] complaint, the defendant may use those facts to demonstrate that [the plaintiff] is not entitled to relief." (quoting Kolupa v.
+Roselle Park Dist., 438 F.3d 713, 715 (7th Cir.
+2006))).
+For a lengthy discussion of other alternatives to the absurdity doctrine, see Manning, supra note 18, at 2454-85, and Staszewski, supra note 72, at 1055-64.

-160 State v.
+^{160.} See State v.
 Smith, 780 N.W.2d 90, 106 (Wis.
 2010) (Bradley, J., dissenting).

-161 See Erika Davis Frenzel, et al., Understanding Collateral Consequences of Registry Laws: An Examination of the Perceptions of Sex Offender Registrants, 11 JUSTICE POL'Y J. 1, 2 (2014).
+^{161.} Erika Davis Frenzel et al., Understanding Collateral Consequences of Registry Laws: An Examination of the Perceptions of Sex Offender Registrants, 11 JUSTICE POL'Y J. 1, 2-4 (2014).